For Funders

 To ensure environmental giving is as effective as possible, collaboration is key.
 This might mean pooling funds or aligning funding towards shared objectives, or more simply sharing your grants data with others through our Member Directory (below) to develop a stronger understanding of the ecosystem you’re funding within.
 Through our events, publications and monthly newsletter we help to share intelligence and highlight collaboration opportunities, to ensure that resources are not being wasted reinventing wheels and duplicating efforts.

-The Green Match Fund is an annual, seven-day online match funding campaign dedicated to helping charities playing a vital role in tackling pressing environmental issues run in partnership with the Big Give.
+Previously named the Green Match Fund, Earth Raise is a seven-day online match funding campaign dedicated to helping charities playing a vital role in tackling pressing environmental issues, run in partnership with the Big Give.

 Earth Funding Lab